-PROPOSED 2041 OCP CONCEPT - April 2011 draft Walkable Neighbourhoods - Transform auto-dependant neighbourhoods around each service centre where significantly improved pedestrian and cycling realms foster walking and cycling as the preferred travel options for accessing local services and gathering with neighbours.
+- 学校 - 14 PROPOSED 2041 OCP CONCEPT - April 2011 draft Concepts Walkable Neighbourhoods - Transform auto-dependant neighbourhoods around each service centre where significantly improved pedestrian and cycling realms foster walking and cycling as the preferred travel options for accessing local services and gathering with neighbours.
 Transit-Friendly City - Enhance transit and cycling connections and amenities amongst neighbourhood service centres and major employment areas for easy city-wide and regional travel without a car.
-Travel Smart, Live Long - Give priority to active transportation modes (cycling, walking and other non-motorized modes) that improve personal and environmental health, safety, social equity, and quality of life.
+Transit-Friendly City - Enhance transit and cycling connections and amenities amongst neighbourhood service centres and major employment areas for easy city-wide and regional travel without a car.
+Tranel Smart, Live Long - Give priority to active transportation modes (cycling, walking and other non-motorized modes) that improve personal and environmental health, safety, social equity, and quality of life.
 A Caring Street System - Retrofit existing and build new transportation infrastructure to meet the changing mobility needs of the community by enhancing accessibility, comfort and security for all ages and abilities of users.
 Intelligent Investments - Deploy efficient and innovative transportation technologies to optimize the overall performance of the transportation system and reduce vehicle emissions and energy use.
-Moving Goods, Becuring Jobs - Coordinate and implement timely improvements to enhance access to jobs and goods movement to support and promote growth in economic activities.
-Staff Rationale: Mobility and access are vital to the life of a city but our individual and collective travel choices can have long-lasting social, economic and environmental impacts.
-To maintain an effective transportation system that supports a growing and thriving city, travel patterns need to become more sustainable.
-Sustainable transportation aims to ensure that our needs for access to pople, services and goods are met while protecting the environment and social equity for current and future generations.
-Compact, walkable neighbourhoods with mixed land uses and convenient public transit service allow communities to rely on foot, bicycle and transit to t infrastructure to meet the changing mobility needs of the community; and - An Optimized Transportation System deploy efficient and innovative transportation technologies to Objective To protect and develop a sustainable, well-designed system of parks and streets, trails and greenways, plazas and squares, the waterfront and waterways that significantly contributes to a healthy, vibrant city.
-H Ecological Network, Open Space & the Public Realm Concepts Promoting a vibrant and 'distinctly Richmond' urban realm - Showcase and enhance the City's identity through a rich variety of great spaces and experiences that bring to life Richmond's natural and cultural heritage.
+Moving Goods, Securing Jobs - Coordinate and implement timely improvements to enhance access to jobs and goods movement to support and promote growth in economic activities.
+Staff Rationale: Mobility and access are vital to the life of a city but our individual and collective transportation system that supports a growing and thriving city, travel patterns need to become more sustainable.
+Sustainable transportation aims to ensure that our needs for access to people, services and goods are met while protecting the environment and social equity for current and future generations.
+Compact, walkable neighbourhoods with mixed la Objective To protect and develop a sustainable, well-designed system of parks and streets, trails and greenways, plazas and squares, the waterfront and waterways that significantly contributes to a healthy, vibrant city.
+Concepts Promoting a vibrant and 'distinctly Richmond' urban realm - Showcase and enhance the City's identity through a rich variety of great spaces and experiences that bring to life Richmond's natural and cultural heritage.
 Linking people, community and nature - Strengthen pedestrian and cycling linkages between every element of the city (neighbourhoods, schools, civic spaces, neighbourhood service centres, parks, natural areas, streets, commercial areas and industrial parks).
 Creating a greener, dynamic and resilient cityscape - Protect and create a network of resilient and healthy eco-systems that are integrated within the open space system to support biodiversity, recreation, social interaction and spiritual renewal.
 Transforming and celebrating our waterfront and waterways - Showcase Richmond's world-class waterfront on the Fraser River and enhance the Blue Network (the river, sloughs, canals, and wetlands) for its ecological value and recreational opportunities.
 Building for physical, social, and spiritual well being - Provide a full range of appealing, welcoming places for residents and visitors of all ages and backgrounds to walk, exercise, play, socialize and engage in healthy, active lifestyles.
 Meeting multiple community objectives - Provide a diversity of open spaces that are flexible and adaptable to respond to growth, social needs and environmental changes while respecting the city's finite land resource.
 Responsive and collaborative stewardship - Sustain the quality of public places through innovative, responsive management and shared stewardship between the City and multiple stakeholders to foster pride, purpose, and a sense of community.
-Population and changing demographics will mean that the open space system will have to grow and become more diverse in the next 30 years.
-While traditional parks will continue to be an important part of the open space system, the public realm (i.e. urban streets, plazas and amenity areas within developments, and linkages between neighbourhoods) will increasingly play a role in providing recreational opportunities and the stage for social life.
-In addition, a safe, attractive public realm along with Richmond's unique places, like
+Staff Rationale Richmond enjoys a wealth of parks and a dike trail system that is a regional destination.
+A growing population and changing demographics will mean that the open space system will have to grow and become more diverse in the next 30 years.
+Objective